 Swimming for 30 minutes a day is ideal.
 It will take you a while to be able to do that, but stick with it.
 With every stroke, you will burn calories and improve your fitness and stamina.

 Pool noodle exercises will also help you to lose weight.
 They are fun to do and excellent for toning muscles.
 Click here for 10 of the best pool noodle exercises

 Beginner workout DVDs are a useful option for anyone who wants to exercise at home.
 They enable you to work at your own pace in privacy and at a time that suits you.
 If you need a break, you can pause the DVD and start again when you catch your breath.

-If you can’t bring yourself to work out in public, buying your own fitness equipment is the way to go.
+If you can’t bring yourself to work out in public and you don’t have a DVD player, buying your own fitness equipment is the way to go.
 There are numerous options to choose from including a treadmill, a rowing machine, an elliptical trainer, and a stationary bike.

 Whichever equipment you choose, start slowly and be consistent.
 Use the machine for five minutes, then take a rest.
 Repeat this once or twice.
 As you become fitter, extend the time you exercise and shorten your rest periods.
 Do this until you are training for at least thirty minutes non-stop, up to six days a week.

 Tai chi is another of the best workouts for overweight women and anyone looking for a relaxing workout.
 While it won’t burn as many calories as a lot of other forms of exercise, it is an excellent starting point.
 The movements, which mimic those done in martial arts, are slow, gentle, and extremely low-impact.
 Regular workouts will strengthen your muscles and improve your balance.